Kzhong-sec/Shellcode-downloader/readme.md

 # Shellcode Downloader
 Project I made for educational purposes.
-This C executable downloads custom shellcode from a Python server, which displays the message box "hacked!"
+This C executable downloads custom shellcode from a Python server, which displays the message box "hacked!".

-The build uses ConfigMaker.py to automatically set the encryption keys, C2 details in both the compiled C binary and the server's configuration.
+The build uses ConfigMaker.py to automatically set the encryption keys and C2 details in both the compiled C binary and the server's configuration.
 ![Output](Screenshots/output.png)